smolnar/rogue-girl/README.md

-# RogueGirl &ndash; Javascript Factory
+# RogueGirl &ndash; JavaScript Factory

 RogueGirl is factory for you models, objects or anything in JavaScript following similar, full-features usage of [FactoryGirl](https://github.com/thoughtbot/factory_girl).